andyshora/react-browserify-demo/README.md

 ----
 `npm i` to install dependencies

-`npm run build` to bundle up modules using browserify
+`gulp` to bundle up modules using browserify and start watching scripts and styles

-`npm start` to run server
+`node server.js` to run server